 Remember that symptoms are our bodies’ immune response to an illness, not the illness itself.
 So, in reality, the baby has already been exposed to the illness before you ever notice a symptom.
 Stopping once you don’t feel well probably won’t change their exposure at all.

-Not only is baby exposed to the contagion, though, but also to your antibodies.
-Your body’s first response to a potential illness intrusion is to produce antibodies that circulate to identify and eliminate it.
-Those same antibodies cycle through your breastmilk, which means your baby has an advanced defense for anything you are fighting.
+Once you notice symptoms the baby has already been exposed to the contagion and your antibodies.
+Your body’s first response to a potential illness is to produce antibodies that circulate to identify and eliminate it.
+Those same antibodies cycle through your breastmilk, which means your baby has an advanced defense system and is protected from anything you are fighting.

 Breastfeeding While Sick

 Contagious illnesses aren’t the only ones a breastfeeding mother might worry about.
 There are chronic conditions like diabetes and thyroid disease, even cancer.
-The common denominator is that you simply don’t feel well.
+Despite the type of illness, the common denominator is that you simply don’t feel well.

-To keep breastfeeding during an illness carries benefits such as transmitting antibodies, forcing yourself to sit still and rest, and having the baby’s needs keep you motivated to take care of your own.
+There are many benefits to keep breastfeeding during an illness, such as transmitting antibodies, forcing yourself to rest, and having the baby’s needs keep you motivated to take care of the and your own.
 No one will tell you it’s easy, however, and proactive self-care is absolutely vital.

-If you’re breastfeeding while sick, try to limit other activities and obligations as much as possible.
-All of the work you need to do to heal has to be emphasized even more so that you can keep producing milk without draining your body.
+If you’re breastfeeding while sick, limit other activities and obligations as much as possible.
+You need all your bodies resources to help you heal and keep producing enough breastmilk without draining your body.

 Keep it simple: